dannyvankooten/www.dannyvankooten.com/src/content/blog/2016-11-28-browserpass-for-firefox.md

 title:  "Browserpass for Firefox"
 date:  2016-11-28 11:13:00
 datePublished: "2016-11-28"
+description: "Browserpass, the browser extension for the Pass password manager, is now available for Firefox."
 ---

 Two weeks ago I announced Browserpass, a simple Chrome extension to access the [pass' passwordstore](https://www.passwordstore.org/) directly from your browser.